hh0w/hh0w.github.io/about.md

 Meet Our Staff
 --------------

-Ella is our Manager.
+Ella is our Secretary and Manager.
 She handles the social media and sets dates for the meetings.

 Sofia is our designer and Co-Manager.
 She creates the artwork that we need and she created the logo that we have.
 She also helps Ella make desisions for our organization.

+Alexis is our Vice Secretary.
+She helps Ella Manage the online sites and helps make sure that everything that needs to be done is done.

 Eva is our.